HunterWhyte/Rocket-Telemetry-Project/README.md

 # Rocket-Telemetry-Project
-This project was originally made for my grade 12 physics term project.
-At the time of writing this almost all of the code for this project has been lost.
+This project was originally made for my grade 12 physics term project(2018).
+At the time of writing this almost all of the code for this project has not yet been found.
 Below is some information and images of the completed project

 Summary:
 This project involves the use of an arduino nano packed tightly into a rocket with the goal of using RF transceivers to transmit live GPS and altitude data from the rocket to a ground station.
 As well as be able to control 4 small brushed motors with propellors mounted on the rocket to control descent and deploy a camera on the rocket using a servo motor to capture footage of the descent.